Are Thrift Stores Non-Profit? Are They Actually Charitable?

 Thrift stores are non-profits only when they declare their non-profit status.
 For-profit thrift stores might make small donations to maintain their image.

-The best way to find which stores are actually non-profit you can ask if donations to them are tax-deductible.
+The best way to find which stores are actually non-profit is to ask if donations to them are tax-deductible.

 Good luck and happy donating!